 Here are some basic steps which can be followed for cleaning your rifle:

 Apart from the above-mentioned tips, you can also consider buying an ultrasonic gun parts cleaner for cleaning the rifle and its parts at home.

 The ultrasonic rifle cleaner is a powerful device that creates tiny bubbles in the tank with the pressure that gets the gun parts thoroughly cleaned.
 These are excellent devices that give you professional cleaning in minutes.

 These ultrasonic cleaners for gun parts and cases are widely available in the market and you can choose brands such as Hornady, Kendal, Lyman and many more that are as per your gun cleaning requirements.

-Disassembling and reassembling of the rifle is one of the trickiest step while cleaning your new rifle for the first time.
+Disassembling and reassembling of the rifle is one of the trickiest steps while cleaning your new rifle for the first time.

-It is best to refer disassembling and assembling guide that comes with your rifle model.
-If you do not have that, you may check online if you can get some guide or manual for same.
+It is best to refer to the disassembling and assembling guide that comes with your rifle model.
+If you do not have that, you may check online if you can get some guide or manual for the same.

 Store your rifle properly after each usage so that you do not risk your family members.
 Use proper gun storage safe where it can be placed securely.

-Check more about the rifle cleaning, especially if you want bit extra than a regular cleanup of your rifle gun.
-Below are few useful videos that can help you out.
+Check more about the rifle cleaning, especially if you want a bit extra than a regular cleanup of your rifle gun.
+Below are a few useful videos that can help you out.